WICG/historical-paymentrequest/explainer.md

 ### Standardizing Common Payment Instruments

 The overwhelming majority of transactions currently taking place on the web use a credit or debit card.
 Since it's possible for multiple payment instruments to return back credit or debit card numbers, we should standardize the `instrumentResponse` object for these transactions.
-The browser should verify a valid card numbers with the [Luhn check](https://en.wikipedia.org/wiki/Luhn_algorithm).
+The browser should verify card number validity with the [Luhn check](https://en.wikipedia.org/wiki/Luhn_algorithm).

 **Credit or debit card response:**